Efficient presolving methods for the influence maximization problem: Computational results

 The selections of parameters of the IMP are also similar to the one in \cite{Guney2020,Wu2017}.
-More specifically, for the IMP under both the ICM and LTM, the cardinality restriction $K$ in formulation \eqref{IMP} is selected in $\{5,10,15,25\}$.
-To reflect different approximation levels of the sampling version of the IMP, the number of scenarios $|\Omega|$ is selected in $\{250,500,1000\}$.
-We next discuss the selections of the activation probability $\pi_{ij}$ (under the ICM) and the weight $b_{ij}$ (under the LTM) for each arc $(i,j)$.
+More specifically, for the IMP under both the ICM and LTM, the cardinality restriction $K$ in formulation \eqref{IMP} is selected in $\{5,10,15,25\}$. \revv{As stated at the end of Section \ref{sect:pd}, the number of scenarios $|\Omega|$ is a key parameter to achieve the trade-off between the approximation quality and solution time for solving the sampling version of the IMP.
+In Section 2 of \cite{Chen2022}, we follow \cite{Kahr2020} to conduct experiments to compare the \emph{approximation gaps} (defined in equation (4) of \cite{Kahr2020}) of the sampling version of the IMP with different number of scenarios.
+The approximation gap estimates the difference of the objective value of the sampling version of the IMP and the true objective value of the IMP.
+The results showed that $|\Omega|=1000$ is a reasonable choice to achieve a solution with a small approximation gap for instances constructed by the considered networks.
+Therefore, in our experiments, to reflect different approximation levels of the sampling version of the IMP, the number of scenarios $|\Omega|$ is selected in $\{250,500,1000\}$.} We next discuss the selections of the activation probability $\pi_{ij}$ (under the ICM) and the weight $b_{ij}$ (under the LTM) for each arc $(i,j)$.
 Let $n_{ij}$ denote the number of parallel arcs from node $i$ to node $j$.
-For the IMP under the ICM, each single arc is assigned the same activation probability $p$ chosen in $\{0.01,0.05,0.10\}$.
-Thus, $\pi_{ij}$ is set to $1-(1-p)^{n_{ij}}$ to represent the probability that at least one of these parallel arcs appears in a live-arc graph.
-For the IMP under the LTM, we set influence weight on arc $(i,j)$ as $b_{ij}=n_{ij}/n_j$, where $n_j:=\sum_{i\,:\,(i,j)\in\A}n_{ij}$ (the number of incoming arcs of node $j$ in $\G$) is a normalization factor to ensure that the sum of weights of the incoming arcs to $j$ is 1.
-We remark that, with more parallel arcs from node $i$ to node $j$, the activation probability $\pi_{ij}$ (under the ICM) or weight $b_{ij}$ (under the LTM) is also larger.
-For the IMP with each combination of the above parameters, 5 instances are randomly generated.
-Therefore, for each social network in Table \ref{table: instances}, we have 180 and 60 instances for the IMP under the ICM and LTM, respectively.
+For the IMP under the ICM, each single arc is assigned the same activation probability $p$ chosen in $\{0.01,0.05,0.10\}$. \revv{For the IMP under the LTM, we set influence weight on arc $(i,j)$ as $1/n_j$, where $n_j:=\sum_{i\,:\,(i,j)\in\A}n_{ij}$ (\revv{i.e.}, the number of incoming arcs of node $j$ in $\G$) is a normalization factor to ensure that the sum of weights of the incoming arcs to $j$ is \revv{at most} 1.} \revv{Each live-arc graph $\mathcal{G}^\omega$ of a scenario $\omega\in \Omega$ is randomly constructed as follows.
+For a live-arc graph $\mathcal{G}^{\omega}$ under the ICM, arc $(i,j)\in \mathcal{A}$ is included in $\mathcal{A}^\omega$ with probability $\pi_{ij}=1-(1-p)^{n_{ij}}$ (representing that at least one of the parallel arcs of $(i,j)$ appears in $\mathcal{G}^{\omega}$).
+For a live-arc graph $\mathcal{G}^{\omega}$ under the LTM, at most one of node $j$'s incoming arcs $(i,j)$ is included in $\mathcal{A}^\omega$ with probability $b_{ij}=n_{ij}/n_j$ (also representing that at least one of the parallel arcs of $(i,j)$ appears in $\mathcal{G}^{\omega}$).
+We remark that, with more parallel arcs from node $i$ to node $j$, the activation probability $\pi_{ij}$ (under the ICM) or weight $b_{ij}$ (under the LTM) is larger, and thus arc $(i,j)$ will be more likely to be included in graph $\mathcal{G}^\omega$.} For the IMP with each combination of the above parameters, 5 instances are randomly generated.
+Therefore, for each \revv{network} in Table \ref{table: instances}, we have 180 and 60 instances for the IMP under the ICM and LTM, respectively.